OGHeyDude/Dev-Agency/docs/getting-started/first-project.md

 ### Next Actions
 1. Start with TASK-001 (Express server setup)
-2. Use `/agent:architect` for system design
+2. Use `/sprint-plan` for comprehensive planning
-3. Use `/agent:coder` for implementation
+3. Use `/execute` for automated implementation
-4. Use `/agent:tester` for testing
+4. Use `/validate` for quality assurance

 ## Notes
 - Following 5-step Dev-Agency process for each ticket